SFDO-Community-Sprints/indicators-documentation/docs/getting-started/index.md

 #### Object Structure of Salesforce Indicators

-1. Indicator Item: The individual icon or text display, relating to your Salesforce field, which you want to display visually.
+*  **Indicator Item**: The individual icon or text display, relating to your Salesforce field, which you want to display visually.
 For instance, if you want a quick visual indication that a particular contact has lapsed in engagement and you have criteria that indicates that, the Indicator itself can be used to represent that criteria.
-2. Indicator Bundle Item: A container object that takes the Indicator Item you have created and represents it for the Bundle.
-The Indicator cannot be added to the Bundle without this bridge object (Similar to Affiliations for those using NPSP and EDA)
+* **Indicator Bundle Item**: A container object that takes the Indicator Item you have created and represents it for the Bundle.
+The Indicator cannot be added to the Bundle without this bridge object (Similar to Affiliations for those using NPSP and EDA).
-3. Indicator Bundle: Collection of Indicator Bundle Items for display on the Lightning Record Page.
+* **Indicator Bundle**: Collection of Indicator Bundle Items for display on the Lightning Record Page.
 Collects the Indicator Items created for an object and added via Indicator Bundle Item into one component for the actual visual representation.

 #### What to Install

 * **Getting to Know Salesforce Indicators**: Install in a Trailhead Org or Scratch Org to learn how to use Salesforce Indicators.
-Include the Sample Indicators and Sample Layouts
+Include the Sample Indicators and Sample Layouts.
 * **Ready for your Production Org**: We reccomend Installing in sandbox and install the main Indicators latest release.

-See [Install Salesforce Indicators](../install-salesforce-indicators/index.md) for the steps to Install
+See [Install Salesforce Indicators](../install-salesforce-indicators/index.md) for the steps to Install.

 ### Sample Use Cases for Salesforce Indicators